Osamaashraf12/OverTheWire-bandit/Level3-4.md

 > For unexplained commands, please refer to past levels in this repository.

 ## Solution
-### Step 1: Get the Password from Level 2 and connect to the server
+### Step 1: Get the Password for Level 3 and connect to the server
 You became better than me in this step

 ### Step 2: Explore the Directory